StarPilot-Docs/docs/docs/software/toggles.md

 The above profiles have been specially tuned to work better with the Bolt's accel & decel curve.

-* **Human Like Accel/Leads:** ==Turn OFF==.
+* **Taco Bell Run:** Just leave taco bell run stuff off.

+!!! warning "Always Turn Off Human Like Accel/Leads as they interfere with the StarPilot VoACC tuning"

+    Human Like Accel and Leads should always be turned off.
 Recent tuning improvements have made these settings act erratically.
-They should be turned off.
-* **Taco Bell Run:** Just leave taco bell run stuff off.

-!!! note "Hate a model?"

-    Model trying to drive you into the back of leads?
-Model leaving a gap of 200 certified football fields?
-Try turning on or off the "Human Like" settings -  they often change quite a bit about a model's behavior.

 #### Quality of Life: ==Turn On==